OpenGVLab/Hulk/README.md

 </table>
 <br>

-♣: p.s.
-We find that the performance of image caption and monocular 3D human pose and mesh recovery is not as good as the direct evaluation, indicating that overfitting may occur during finetuning.
+♣: We find that the performance of image caption and monocular 3D human pose and mesh recovery is not as good as the direct evaluation, indicating that overfitting may occur during finetuning.

 ## Contact